cezarypiatek/cezarypiatek.github.io/src/content/post/auto-generated-web-api-client/index.md

 Here are the benefits of configuring automatic client generation in this way:

 - The client code is continuously synchronized with the API.
-- We can easily examine client source code because it's saved in `IntermediateOutputPath` (in most cases it's just `obj` directory)
+- We can easily examine client source code because it's saved in `IntermediateOutputPath` (in most cases it's just `obj` directory).
 - We can add an additional code which is using generated client api directly in the `SampleService.ApiClient` project.

 The last fact can be used for providing an implementation of partial methods defined in generated client class like: `UpdateJsonSerializerSettings`, `PrepareRequest`, and `ProcessResponse`.